EdbMails EDB Recovery and Migration software

 • Step 7: You can also copy individual or all messages into the new folder in bulk.

 We described two manual methods for exporting the Exchange Public folder to a PST file.
 However, this method of exporting them from Outlook has the disadvantage of not being suitable if the size of the Public folder is very large.
 When copying large folders, for example, Outlook can crash or hang frequently.
 You must also export one folder at a time, which can be a time-consuming affair.
 Another important consideration is that if your Exchange server has crashed or the database file is corrupted, both methods will fail.
-In such cases, the only option is to recover the EDB using a third-party tool and export the Public folder to PST.
+In such cases, the only option is to repair the corrupted EDB file using a third-party tool and export the Public folder to PST.

-How to export a Public folder to PST from any Exchange server?
+3. How to export a Public folder to PST from any Exchange server?

-• Download and install EdbMails Exchange recovery toolkit Download
+• Download and install EdbMails Exchange recovery toolkit

 • Before starting the export operation, make sure you have Outlook installed on your system.
 See EdbMails system requirements for EDB recovery and export.